 Global Ship Lease, Inc has filed its Annual Report for 2015 with the Securities and Exchange Commission.
 A copy of the report can be found under the Investor Relations section (Annual Reports) of the Company’s website at http://www.globalshiplease.com.
 Shareholders may request a hard copy of the audited financial statements free of charge by contacting the Company at firstname.lastname@example.org or by writing to Global Ship Lease, Inc, care of Global Ship Lease Services Limited, Portland House, Stag Place, London SW1E 5RS or by telephoning +44 (0) 207 869 8806.

 About Global Ship Lease

-Global Ship Lease owns 17 vessels with a total capacity of 66,349 TEU with an average age, weighted by TEU capacity, at March 31, 2014 of 10.1 years.
-16 vessels are fixed on charters to CMA CGM.
-The average remaining term of the charters is 6.4 years or 7.6 years on a weighted basis, excluding Ville d'Aquarius, and Ville d'Orion.
+Global Ship Lease owns 18 vessels with a total capacity of 82,312 TEU and an average age, weighted by TEU capacity, at March 31, 2016 of 11.3 years.
+All 18 vessels are currently fixed on time charters, 15 of which are with CMA CGM.
+The average remaining term of the charters at March 31, 2016 is 4.3 years or 4.6 years on a weighted basis.

 A. ADJUSTED EBITDA